Nadia-143/EDA_project_1/EDA_project1_Proposal.md

 + How do you intend to meet the tools requirement of the project?

-   By using SQL, Pandas, Numpy, Seaborn, matplotlib
+   By using SQLAlchemy, Pandas, Numpy, Seaborn, matplotlib

 + Are you planning in advance to need or use additional tools beyond those required?